huq-industries/sourcekit-ios/README.md

 Huq Insights are refreshed *at least* once every 24 hours.
 If after logging in to your Insights Dashboard after 24 hours you cannot see any data, then please check the following:

 * that you have been testing on a device
-* that your device OS version is iOS 8.0+
 * that you have enabled location services
 * that you have been testing over WiFi